Spin mechanism of drag resistance in strongly correlated electron liquids: Theoretical and experimental background

 It should be emphasized, that even in a weakly-correlated regime, $r_s\sim1$, where the framework of FL applies, the temperature dependence of drag resistance is not simply quadratic.
-It turns out, Eq. \eqref{eq:rho-D-FL} is valid only at lowest temperatures when $T<E_{\text{F}}/(k_{\text{F}}d)$.
+It turns out that Eq. \eqref{eq:rho-D-FL} is valid only at lowest temperatures when $T<E_{\text{F}}/(k_{\text{F}}d)$.
 Note that for GaAs quantum wells typically $k_{\text{F}}d>1$.
 At slightly higher temperatures, $E_{\text{F}}/(k_{\text{F}}d)<T<E_{\text{F}}/\sqrt{k_{\text{F}}d}$, drag resistance is given by a different expression such that $\rho_{\text{D}}\propto T$.
 It was implicit in the analysis of Ref. \cite{Jauho:PRB93}, but not clearly emphasized, and later rediscovered in Ref. \cite{Chen:PRB15}.
-As compared to Eq. \eqref{eq:rho-D-FL}, in this limit, the kinematics of collisions near the threshold of particle-hole continuum for typical frequencies and wave-numbers where $\omega\sim v_{\text{F}}q$ changes the drag resistance to be linear in temperature.
-The upper limit in the applicability condition of the $\rho_{\text{D}}\propto T$ behavior, namely $\sim E_{\text{F}}/\sqrt{k_{\text{F}}d}$, marks the energy scale at which the intralayer mean free path due to electron collisions $\ell(T)$ becomes comparable or smaller than the interlayer distance $d$.
+As compared to Eq. \eqref{eq:rho-D-FL}, in this limit, the kinematics of collisions near the threshold of particle-hole continuum for typical frequencies and wave numbers where $\omega\sim v_{\text{F}}q$ changes the drag resistance to be linear in temperature.
+The upper limit in the applicability condition of the $\rho_{\text{D}}\propto T$ behavior, namely $\sim E_{\text{F}}/\sqrt{k_{\text{F}}d}$, marks the energy scale at which the intralayer mean-free path because of electron collisions $\ell(T)$ becoming comparable or smaller than the interlayer distance $d$.
 This regime defines the onset of collision-dominated transport.
 At even higher temperatures, $E_{\text{F}}/\sqrt{k_{\text{F}}d}<T<E_{\text{F}}/\sqrt[4]{k_{\text{F}}d}$, drag resistance is dominated by plasmons and $\rho_{\text{D}}\propto T^3$.
 The energy scale $\sim E_{\text{F}}/\sqrt[4]{k_{\text{F}}d}$ corresponds to the hydrodynamic regime of plasmons, when their frequency $\omega_{\text{pl}}$ at the typical wave-numbers, $q\sim1/d$, becomes comparable or smaller than the rate of electron collisions $\tau^{-1}$.
 Above this temperature, but still below $E_{\text{F}}$, one finds drag decreasing with temperature as $\rho_{D}\propto 1/T$ \cite{Apostolov:PRB14}.